 47. Let a leader, charged with magnetism (the art of influence) stand before such a crowd, and throw out stirring sentiments, and over the gathering he spreads a psychological mantle which carries them off their feet; it freezes self-control, deadens judgment, benumbs reason.

-Original from UNIVERSITY OF CHICAGO And this assertion applies whenever the actions urged be for good or for ill.
+And this assertion applies whenever the actions urged be for good or for ill.